sank20144/UsermodeDebugMonitor/README.md

 # UsermodeDebugMonitor

-The application is currently designed to protect itself from debugging.
-In further iterations, the ability to monitor another application for debugging will be added.
-This would be in the form of an injectable dll or manually adding a TLS callback to the desired application to call the antidebug module.
+The application is currently designed to protect itself from debugging using TLS Callbacks.
+The main application logic would be able to continue after that.
+The code is a mess but in further iterations the code will take a more modular approach.
+A separate library which can be introduced into new projects using either at runtime or compile time will be developed.

 # References